sudeeprp/default-living/entrepreneur-conversation.md

 He says there's high variance in following the organs of our body.
 The organs of our body are for our use during this lifetime.
 We aren't meant to run behind their desires and pleasures.

+_A model to link these concepts could relate the closeness between resolve and perseverance; and recognize variance and fatigue as antonyms._

 ## If we don't run behind our pleasures, what do we run for?